Project showcase

-CMMS Gap Analysis & Planned Maintenance Optimization Study
+CMMS Gap Analysis & Planned Maintenance Optimisation Study

-To conduct a review of the Computerized Maintenance Management System (CMMS) currently being utilized, including the planned maintenance regime, to identify opportunities for optimization.
+Project Objective: To conduct a review of the Computerised Maintenance Management System (CMMS) currently being utilised, including the planned maintenance regime, to identify opportunities for optimisation.

 Why We Were Contracted